-Note what would happen if we played a Spade early, before extracting the poison from East-West (if we heeded the siren calls to "draw trumps").
-West would take his $\bigstar K$ and would play another Diamond, allowing our $\bigstar A$ to be ruffed by East.
+Note what would happen if we played a Spade early, before extracting the poison from East-West (aka "drawing trumps").
+West would take his ♠K and would play another Diamond, allowing our ♦A to be ruffed by East.
 Nasty.

 When we can see the finish line we should not stop to pick the daisies.
 Make a beeline for it.